Roger Bannister: Medical career

 After retiring from athletics in 1954, Bannister spent the next forty years practising medicine in the field of neurology.
-In March 1957, he joined the Royal Army Medical Corps at Crookham, where he started his two years of National Service, with the rank of lieutenant.
+In March 1957, he joined the Royal Army Medical Corps at Crookham, where he started his two years of National Service with the rank of lieutenant.

-His major contribution to academic medicine was in the field of autonomic failure, an area of neurology focusing on illnesses characterised by the loss of certain automatic responses of the nervous system (for example, elevated heart rate when standing up).
+His major contribution to academic medicine was in the field of autonomic failure, an area of neurology concerning illnesses characterised by the loss of certain automatic responses of the nervous system (for example, elevated heart rate when standing up).
 He ultimately published more than eighty papers, mostly concerned with the autonomic nervous system, cardiovascular physiology, and multiple system atrophy.
 He edited Autonomic Failure: A Textbook of Clinical Disorders of the Autonomic Nervous System with C.J.
 Mathias, a colleague at St Mary's, as well as five editions of Brain and Bannister's Clinical Neurology.

 Bannister always said he was more proud of his contribution to medicine than his running career.
 In 2014, Bannister said in an interview: "I'd rather be remembered for my work in neurology than my running.
 If you offered me the chance to make a great breakthrough in the study of the autonomic nerve system, I'd take that over the four minute mile right away.
 I worked in medicine for sixty years.
 I ran for about eight."

 Personal life

 In 1955, Bannister married the Swedish artist Moyra Elver Jacobsson in Basel, Switzerland.
 Moyra Jacobsson-Bannister was the daughter of the Swedish economist Per Jacobsson, who served as managing director of the International Monetary Fund.

 They had four children: Carol E. E. Bannister (b.
 1957); Clive C. R. Bannister (b.
 1959), an insurance industry executive; Thurstan R. R. Bannister (b.
 July 1960), a company director in New York; and Charlotte B. M. Bannister (b.
-1963), now The Reverend Charlotte Bannister-Parker, associate priest at the University Church of St Mary the Virgin in Oxford.
+1963), now Charlotte Bannister-Parker, associate priest at the University Church of St Mary the Virgin in Oxford.

 In 2011, Bannister was diagnosed with Parkinson's disease.
-He died on 3 March 2018 at the age of 88 in Oxford, 20 days before his 89th birthday.
+He died of pneumonia at the John Radcliffe Hospital in Oxford on 3 March 2018, at the age of 88, 20 days before his 89th birthday.
 He is buried in Wolvercote Cemetery near Oxford.
 His widow, Lady Moyra Bannister, died in Oxford on 4 November 2022, at the age of 94.